hubbleai/carbon-connect-js/README.md

 ### 17. deleteTags()

-- **Description**: Deletes specified tags from a user file in the given organization.
-The method makes a request to the Carbon service and attempts to remove the provided tags from the file with the specified `organizationUserFileId`.
+- **Description**: This function removes specified tags from a user file within the given organization.
+The method sends a request to the Carbon service to delete the provided tags from the file associated with the `organizationUserFileId`.

-- **Parameters**: The `deleteTags()` method accepts an object with the following properties:
+- **Parameters**: The `deleteTags()` method requires an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
   - `organizationUserFileId` (number): The unique identifier of the user file within the organization.
-  - `tags` (string[]): An array of tag names that are to be deleted from the user file.
+  - `tags` (string[]): An array of tag names to be deleted from the user file.

-- **Returns**: A promise that resolves to an `DeleteTagsResponse` object:
+- **Returns**: A promise that resolves to an `DeleteTagsResponse` object with the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
-  - `data` (object or null): The response data object from the Carbon service after deleting the tags.
+  - `data` (object or null): The response data received from the Carbon service after the tags have been deleted.
-  - `error` (string or null): Error message if there's an issue deleting the tags from the user file.
+  - `error` (string or null): An error message in case there are issues with the deletion of tags from the user file.

-- **Usage**: Here's how you can use the `generateAccessToken()` method
+- **Usage**: Below is an example of how to use the `generateAccessToken()` method

   ```javascript
   const Carbon = require('carbon-connect-js');